ryan-hamilton04/P2-Markov/README.md

 Your first task is to develop the `WordGram` class itself.
 You're given an outline of `WordGram.java` with appropriate instance variables declared, as well as stub (not correctly implemented methods.

 Your task will be to implement these methods in `WordGram` according to the specifications provided.
 Javadocs in the starter code detail the expected behavior of all methods.
 For `hashCode`, `equals`, and `toString`, your implementations should conform to the specifications as given in the [documentation for `Object`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Object.html).

+Note that `WordGram` objects are *immutable*, meaning they should not change after creation (similar to Java Strings).
+Therefore, none of the methods except the constructor should *mutate* (or change) the words assosciated with a `WordGram` object.

 You can expand the sections below to see details about individual methods you need to implement.

-### Constructor
-You'll construct a `WordGram` object by passing as constructor arguments: an array, a starting index, and the size (or order) of the `WordGram.` You'll **store the strings in an array instance variable** by copying them from the array passed to the constructor.

 <details>
 <summary>Expand for details on the Constructor</summary>

+You'll construct a `WordGram` object by passing as constructor arguments: an array, a starting index, and the size (or order) of the `WordGram.` You'll **store the strings in an array instance variable** by copying them from the array passed to the constructor.

 There are three instance variables in `WordGram`:
 ```